jsugarman/slack-pingu/README.md

   - [ ] set maximum of 20 domains to be pinged
   - [ ] add rubocop
   - [ ] Change format to table of response for brevity
+  - [ ] error response when response is not JSON
+  - [ ] display warning when http status is error 5XX but response is JSON
   --------------------------------------------------------------
   - [ ] activate for all channels in workspace